SRAM Controller Technical Specification

 - If the scrambling seeds have not yet been provisioned to OTP, this bit is set to 0x0.
 The scrambling key will in that case still be ephemeral, but the key seed mixed in as part of the key derivation process will be set to a predefined netlist constant.

-Note that before (re-)requesting a new SRAM key it is imperative to make sure that:
+Note that before (re-)requesting an updated SRAM key it is imperative to make sure that:

 - The memory contents are not needed anymore.
 Requesting a key implicitly wipes all data in the SRAM.